Narendra Dhar Jayal: Education and early life

 Nandu Jayal's father Pandit Chakra Dhar Jayal, was Diwan of the hill state of Tehri Garhwal.
 His brother was Vidhya Dhar Jayal, who became an army officer.
 Nandu and his cousin Nalni Dhar joined Doon school in 1935.
 Nandu stayed in the school for nine years, where he also became head of his House and captain of school boxing.
 In 1940 R. L. Holdsworth joined the Doon school as headmaster and became Nandu's housemaster.
 Nandu was fascinated with Holdsworth's interests in mountaineering and his mountaineering career started while he was a student at The Doon School, where his teachers encouraged his interest in climbing as a way to tame his somewhat unruly nature.
-He accompanied Holdsworth in many expeditions.
+He accompanied Holdsworth on many expeditions.

 Jayal's first major expedition as a 16-year-old schoolboy was to the Awar Valley above Badrinath, reaching 6,000 meters.
 Other climbs, while still at Doon, included Trisul with Gurdial Singh, a teacher from Doon.
 While Singh went on to reach the peak of Trisul, where he performed a headstand asana to honor the Hindu god Shiva, Jayal noted his own feelings in lyrical terms: "The grass on which we camped was like a cushion sprinkled with tiny mauve primula and the gentle lapping of the running water recalled melodies from Beethoven’s Pastoral Symphony.
 I confess a desire to bring my efforts to an honourable conclusion here – as long as somebody got to the top – and revel in this bracing and saner altitude."